ufcompling/ufcompling.github.io/_projects/cdr_project.markdown

 Continuous-time deconvolutional regression (CDR) is a regression technique for time series that directly models temporal diffusion of effects (Shain & Schuler, 2018, 2021) as a funtion of continuous time.
 CDR uses machine learning to estimate continuous-time impulse response functions (IRFs) that mediate between predictors (event properties) and responses.
 Given data and a model template specifying the functional form(s) of the IRF kernel(s), CDR finds IRF parameters that optimize some objective function.
-This approach can be generalized to account for non-stationary, non-linear, non-additive, and context-dependent response functions by implementing the IRF as a deep neural network (Shain, 2021).
+This approach can be generalized to account for non-stationary, non-linear, non-additive, and context-dependent response functions by implementing the IRF as a deep neural network (CDRNN; Shain, 2021).

-### References
+### Publications

 Shain, Cory and Schuler, William (2018).
 Deconvolutional time series regression: A technique for modeling temporally diffuse effects. _EMNLP18_.